openware/nodelogic/README.md

     admin@barong.io
     ```

 #### CONGRATULATIONS!
-We've successfully developed our custom component for rubykube stack.
-Now sky is the only limit.
+You've successfully developed and deployed your custom component for the Openware stack.
+Now sky is your only limit.